aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement-02.md

    needed, with an access bandwidth granularity of 1.25Gbps, i.e. ODU0 (Optical Data Unit) and above.
    This bandwidth granularity is typically more than what a single application would demand.
    Therefore, user traffic usually needs to be aggregated before being carried forward through the network.
-However, advanced OTN techonologies developed in ITU-T work items have aimed to enhance OTN to support services of small granularity as low as 2Mbps with the introduction of the Optical Service Unit (OSU).
+However, advanced OTN techonologies developed in ITU-T work items have aimed to enhance OTN to support even smaller granular services with the introduction of the Optical Service Unit (OSU).
    This enhancement makes OTN an even more suitable solution for bearing cloud traffic with high quality and bandwidth granularity close to what an IP/Ethernet-based network could offer.